smeade/programming-elixir-book-notes/chapter7:ListsAndRecursion/readme.md

 ### Heads and Tails

-* Recursive because a list's tail is a list.
+* Recursive because a list's tail is itself a list.
 * []
 * [ y | [] ]
 * [ x | [ y | [] ] ]